sepehrilami/LFB/README.md

 ## Notebooks
 The following notebooks were implemented for visualization and comparison of the three models performances across various scenarios.

 in-sample-context-analysis.ipynb: Analysis of the results of in-sample game and contexts.
-Results for this experiment are in /results directory.
 The model names are 7b_org, 7b_finetuned, and 70b_reasoning.
 The 70b is an extra test (without reasoning) and is not included in the paper results.
+The figures are also provided in the /new_figs directory.

 ood_game_analysis.ipynb: Similar to the main experiment, but with out-of-sample games (which were the same games but with different pay-off values.
 The pay-off matrix values were doubled).
-Results are saved in /ood_game directory.
+Results and figs are saved in /ood_game and /ood_game_figs directory.

 oos_analysis: Similar to the main experiment, but with 3 out-of-sample contexts.
-Results are saved in /oos_context directory.
+Results and figs are saved in /oos_context and /oos_context_figs directory.

 pgg_analysis: The analysis of out-of-sample game and context, which was a public pool game (PGG), called donation game.
-The results are saved in the /pgg directory.
+The results and figs are saved in the /pgg and /pgg_figs directory.